Toddler Rejecting Mom? 5 Ways to Respond

 We’ve all heard (or even experienced) the “needy” partner.
 The one who needs you to make him feel better about himself or to be constantly affirmed of your love and affection.
 And we all know how pleasant those relationships go, right?

 Are you asking for (or even demanding) his affection?
 If so, it’s no surprise that the more you need it, the more he pushes away.
 No one likes to feel responsible for how others feel.
-Avoid tying your happiness, and especially your identity, with his preference for you or not.
+Avoid tying your happiness—and especially your identity—with his preference for you or not.

 So, don’t act sad or hurt when he doesn’t shower you with affection.
 Treat it as the way it is, and know that he always loves you no matter what.
-And eventually, his affection will come with time—the less you “need” him to feel happy, the more willingly he can return reciprocate.
+And eventually, his affection will come with time—the less you “need” him to make you feel happy, the more willingly he can reciprocate.

 4. Make the most of it